fffej/katacoda-scenarios/learn-bash/combining-commands.md

 `ls -al | sed s/root/ROOT/g`{{execute}}

+In general, you don't want to use `ls` like this and there's a UNIX command called `find` that allow you to do this in a much more structured way.
+As an exercise, can you perform the above commands using `find`?

 ## Redirecting standard input / output

 `>` redirects standard output to a file.
 A common use of this is to put contents into a file: